 Work hours are greater than holiday hours

 If a holiday falls on a day you would normally work and your regularly scheduled work hours are greater than your holiday hour entitlement (eight hours for full-time employees), you will “owe” the University the difference between the holiday hours and your scheduled hours.
-You may use vacation, compensatory time, or holiday credit to make up this difference.
+You may use vacation, compensatory time, discretionary leave, or holiday credit to make up this difference.